May 21, 2020

 Since November 2018, the UN Secretary-General has repeatedly expressed his desire for a new international treaty to ban killer robots.
 In a January 2020, Guterres warned that such weapons systems “are bringing us into unacceptable moral and political territory.”
 At the Human Rights Council in February, he called for specific measures to protect human rights from emerging technologies, repeating his call for a ban treaty to “ensure that autonomous machines are never given lethal capacity outside human judgment or control.”

-As Security Council president this month, Estonia will chair a virtual session on 27 May to hear views on the report and its recommendations.
 All five permanent UN Security Council members are investing heavily in the development of weapons systems with autonomous functions.
 Unlike France, Russian Federation, United Kingdom, and the United States, China says that existing international humanitarian law must be strengthened when it comes to fully autonomous weapons through the development of a new international treaty.

 Most of the ten non-permanent Security Council members have expressed serious concern over lethal autonomous weapons systems and participate in the CCW talks, notably Belgium, Estonia, Germany, South Africa, and Tunisia.
 In April, Germany’s foreign minister Heiko Maas called such weapons systems “a red line we should never cross,” because “letting machines decide over life and death of human beings goes against ethical standards and undermines human dignity.”